adrianlee44/atom-coffee-compile/README.md

 - Add sourcemap support

 ## Changelog
+- 2015-03-01   v0.11.0   Fixed compiled not searchable.
+Added coffee-compile to menu
 - 2015-01-29   v0.10.0   Updated coffee-script to 1.9.0
 - 2015-01-26   v0.9.1   Fixed `No top level function wrapper` not working
 - 2015-01-24   v0.9.0   Updated to using Atom 1.0 API